Kim Kardashian Wears See-Through Gown With Short Hair At Fashion Los Angeles Awards

 — Kim Kardashian West (@KimKardashian) April 3, 2017

-The reality star decided to show off her glamorous dress some more after the fashion awards by heading out to Mr. Chow’s restaurant with some pals.
+The reality star decided to show off her glamorous dress after the fashion awards by heading out to Mr. Chow’s restaurant with some pals.

-What we do a restaurant before everyone arrives BTS ????Mert Alas pic.twitter.com/dNwp6UNmvl
+What we do a restaurant before everyone arrives BTS????Mert Alas pic.twitter.com/dNwp6UNmvl

 — Kim Kardashian West (@KimKardashian) April 3, 2017